A living encyclopedia providing pronunciation and definitions of technical terms, slang, and other magic-speak from the

 Exempt/Exemptions: Magic that has been exempt for asfalis use.
 Includes magic that is restricted to non-Amagium professional licenses (doctors, scientists, firefighters, engineers).

 Exus [Ecks-us]: Shortened from the Latin “Exustus,” referring to being consumed by fire.
 As a caster performs magic for a sustained period of time, their wyrd becomes more efficient at intaking anima and casting spells, eventually entering a state of impaired judgement.
 Even though magic becomes easier and more powerful, exus takes a toll on the caster’s body, mind, and wyrd, and can even lead one to use their own health and life force to continue using magic.

 Fae: [Pronounced the same as “Fey”] Originally an abbreviation for the Fair Folk, this term refers to an enormous class of magiforms that dwell in an adjacent dimensional plane known as the Faed.

 Faed: A physically fluid plane of existence that is immediately adjacent to reality.
 Unlike reality, the Faed has incredibly thick ether that is semi-intoxicating to full humans; half-fae are immune to this side-effect.

 Focus: A tool (usually but not always enchanted) that is used to focus, reshape, or enhance the effects of a spell.

 Focaline: A restricted alchemical drug used to treat dysviria with moderate potential for addiction and abuse.

 General Patrol: The least prestigious division a Keeper can be assigned to, entailing neighborhood patrols, responding to asfalis calls, and other basic police work.

 Gestures: A standard component of polite speech.
 Hand gestures developed in tandem with emanations, with the former helping the speaker structure their wyrd into the latter.

 Glamour: Spells (typically contracts) that change one’s visible appearance.
-Simple, cosmetic glamours (similar to make-up) are universally exempt, but more involved spells that radically alter a person’s appearance (like wearing a mask, or undergoing surgery) are restricted.
+Simple, cosmetic glamours (similar to make-up) are universally exempt, but more involved spells that radically alter a person’s appearance, like wearing a mask, or undergoing surgery, are generally restricted.